Ruhul127/QR-Code-Generator/README.md

 - **Generate QR Codes**: Input any valid URL to receive its QR code.
 - **Downloadable Output**: Save the generated QR code as a PNG file with a single click.
-- **Responsive Design**: The user interface is optimized for all screen sizes and devices.
+- **Responsive Design**: The user interface is optimised for all screen sizes and devices.

 ---